StevenJoel06/group10Graphics/README.md

 ### Set Up Dependencies:

 Ensure that you have installed the necessary dependencies, including the NVIDIA PhysX SDK and the DirectX Raytracing SDK.
-You also need to configure Visual Studio for unreal engine by installing the necessary dependencies using visual studio 2022 installer
+You also need to configure Visual Studio for Unreal engine by installing the necessary dependencies using Visual Studio 2022 installer

 ### Build and Run the Project: